zombodb/zombodb/INSTALL.md

 A large cluster configuration is likely to have a number of dedicated "data", "master", and "client" nodes.
 Again, it is only the latter that require the plugin.

-Simply download the latest release .zip file from [the releases page](https://github.com/zombodb/zombodb/releases/latest), and then use Elasticsearch's plugin utility to install ZomboDB:
+[Download](https://github.com/zombodb/zombodb/releases/latest) the latest release `.zip` file and use Elasticsearch's plugin utility to install ZomboDB:

 ```
-$ cd $ES_HOME
+# cd $ES_HOME
-$ bin/plugin -i zombodb -u file:///path/to/zombodb-plugin-X.X.X.zip
+# sudo bin/plugin -i zombodb -u file:///path/to/zombodb-plugin-X.X.X.zip
 ```

-There's a few configuration settings that need to be set in ```elasticsearch.yml```:
+There's a few configuration settings that **must** to be set in `elasticsearch.yml`:

 ```
 script.disable_dynamic: false